Bachelor of Science

 What You'll Learn

-- Understand the concepts and techniques of software design.
+- Understand the concepts and techniques of software design

-- Develop effective and creative problem-solving skills.
+- Develop effective problem-solving skills

 Plan of Study

 You’ll start by taking introductory levels classes like Computer Science, Data Structures, and Computer Systems and Programming.
 Advanced courses will further develop your skills through classes including Software Engineering, Algorithms and Data Structures, Operating Systems, and Computer Networks.
 To complete your degree, you can choose from elective courses ranging from Artificial Intelligence, Computer Security, to E-Commerce, and earn credit through internships, undergraduate teaching, or research projects.